What is prostate cancer?

 But these types of prostate cancer are so rare that if you have prostate cancer it is almost certain to be an adenocarcinoma.
 The rest of this document refers only to prostate adenocarcinoma.

 Some prostate cancers can grow and spread quickly, but most grow slowly.
-In fact, autopsy studies show that many older men (and even some younger men) who died of other diseases also had prostate cancer that never affected them during their lives.
+In fact, autopsy studies show that many older men (and even some younger men) who died of other causes also had prostate cancer that never affected them during their lives.
 In many cases neither they nor their doctors even knew they had it.

 Possible pre-cancerous conditions of the prostate

 Prostatic intraepithelial neoplasia (PIN)

 In this condition, there are changes in how the prostate gland cells look under the microscope, but the abnormal cells don’t look like they are growing into other parts of the prostate (like cancer cells would).
 Based on how abnormal the patterns of cells look, they are classified as:

 - Low-grade PIN: the patterns of prostate cells appear almost normal

 - High-grade PIN: the patterns of cells look more abnormal

-If high-grade PIN has been found on your prostate biopsy, there is about a 20% to 30% chance that you also have cancer in another area of your prostate.
+If high-grade PIN has been found on your prostate biopsy, there is about a 20% chance that you also have cancer in another area of your prostate.
 This is why doctors often watch men with high-grade PIN carefully and may advise them to have a repeat prostate biopsy, especially if the original biopsy did not take samples from all parts of the prostate.

 Proliferative inflammatory atrophy (PIA)